nizaralheet/niz-dots/README.md

 - the font : ```ttf-iosevka-nerd```
 ## For installation
 - make sure to backup you config files first
+- And make sure that you have all the Dependencies
 - then run this :
  ```
  git clone https://github.com/nizaralheet/niz-dots